-BBC School Report is helping deliver a new initiative to support young people in identifying real news and filtering out fake or false information.
+BBC Young Reporter is helping deliver a new initiative to support young people in identifying real news and filtering out fake or false information.

 The BBC is working with secondary schools and sixth forms across the UK providing mentoring from BBC journalists and access to free online materials including classroom activities, video tutorials and an interactive game.